sspaang/WebAppication/README.md

 # WebAppication
-Server.php for cannect to database
+server.php for connect to database